Apache default.conf configuration example for Alpine Linux v3

 Wget

-wget -O default.conf.example http://exampleconfig.com/static/raw/apache/alpine3/etc/apache2/conf.d/default.conf
+wget -O default.conf.example https://exampleconfig.com/static/raw/apache/alpine3/etc/apache2/conf.d/default.conf

 cURL

-curl http://exampleconfig.com/static/raw/apache/alpine3/etc/apache2/conf.d/default.conf > default.conf.example
+curl https://exampleconfig.com/static/raw/apache/alpine3/etc/apache2/conf.d/default.conf > default.conf.example